Kristen Windmuller-Luna, Newly Appointed Sills Family Consulting Curator of African Art at the Brooklyn Museum

 There’s Racism Within Those Gallery Walls

-If life as a Black women has taught me anything it’s that anyone is capable of hating Black people.
+If life as a Black woman has taught me anything it’s that anyone is capable of hating Black people.
 It doesn’t matter if they’re a liberal, a Democrat, the poorest of poor, Jewish (refer Brooklyn Supreme Court Justice Danny Chun Sends Clear Message: Hate Crimes Are Okay), a member of the LGBTQ community (refer to this video of Jeffree Star), anyone can be openly, covertly or subconsciously racist.
 Despite being hired for positions in museums by 2 White women and promoted by 1, I’ve still witnessed and personally experienced racism at every museum of which I was an employee, intern or guest, with the exceptions of Vizcaya Museum & Gardens, the Patricia and Phillip Frost Art Museum, and the Minneapolis Institute of Art.